Vetiver

 Which Vetiver perfumes are best in India?

-Which zodiac signs match Vetiver in Vedic astrology?
+Which zodiac signs match Vetiver in our reading?

 Is Vetiver a top, heart, or base note?